 9. Visit the monument of July 4 Friendship Day.
 In this monument, the crippled soldier is a Filipino and the one helping is an American but my tour guide said that in Georgia, USA, they have the same monument and the one crippled is an American and the one helping is a Filipino.

 10. Ride a cruise!!!

 11. The whole place is Instagram-y so hello to feeling turista photos without spending so much.

 12. Corregidor makes you appreciate the freedom we have today.
 The place is a reminder that a lot of soldiers fought and sacrificed for our country.
-Our country may not be in literal war now but she is still struggling and we should all continue to fight and care for her instead of constant dilemma on what photos to post and likes to gather.
+Our country may not be in a literal war now but she is still struggling and we should all continue to fight and care for her instead of a constant dilemma on what photos to post and likes to gather.

 Have you been to Corregidor or planning to go one day?
 Let’s talk in the comment section!